Dzov/TodoCo/README.md

 ## Resources

-Code quality has been analyzed with [SonarCloud](https://sonarcloud.io/dashboard?id=Dzov_TodoCo)
+Code quality has been analyzed with [SonarCloud](https://sonarcloud.io/dashboard?id=Dzov_TodoCo).

+Code coverage was analyzed using PHPUnit and the HTML report can be accessed [here](https://github.com/Dzov/TodoCo/tree/master/coverage).

-The different issues can be found on [Github](https://github.com/Dzov/TodoCo/issues)
+The different issues can be found on [Github](https://github.com/Dzov/TodoCo/issues).

+The contribution guide can be found [here](https://github.com/Dzov/TodoCo/blob/master/CONTRIBUTING.md).

+Additional documentation can be found [here](https://github.com/Dzov/TodoCo/tree/master/docs).

 ## Versioning